 Your local council is free to set its own housing allocation policy as long as they follow certain rules.
 By law your council must set out policies, procedures and priorities by which social housing, including council and housing association housing, will be allocated.
 It must also must make sure that information regarding those policies is made available to the public.

-Decisions relating to how the council considers your case on the housing register can in certain instances be open to Judicial Review.
-Outlined below is a very brief explanation of how the housing register and allocations work, how they can be challenged by review, and when judicial Review action in the High Court can be used.
+Decisions relating to how the council considers your case on the housing register can in certain instances be open to judicial review.
+Below is a very brief explanation of how the housing register and allocations work, how they can be challenged by review, and when judicial review action in the High Court may be appropriate.

-- people who are legally classed as homeless (or threatened with homelessness): the law classes a person as homeless when they have no home that is available and reasonable to occupy.
-Those who are considered legally homeless are those who are eligible, in priority need and are not considered intentionally homeless. (for more info see here)
+- people who are legally classed as homeless (or threatened with homelessness) – under the law, a person is homeless when they have no home that is available and reasonable to occupy

 - people living in unsanitary, overcrowded or otherwise unsatisfactory housing

 - people who need to move for medical or welfare reasons

 - people who need to move to a particular location (for example, to be nearer to special medical facilities) and who would suffer hardship if they were unable to do so